Skip to content

 ★ ★ ★ ★ ★

-A transformative Food & Energy Hub that will redefine equitable access to food, workforce training, and economic opportunity for generations to come.
+A transformative Food Hub, built on a former brownfield along the Ohio River, that will redefine access to food, workforce training, and economic opportunity for generations to come.

 The Case for Action